tarquin-the-brave/blog/content/posts/_re-learning-haskell-3.md

 +++
-title = "Re-Learning Haskell with Advent of Code - Part 3" date = 2020-06-12T15:35:26+01:00
+title = "Re-Learning Haskell with Advent of Code - Part 3" date = 2020-06-13T12:35:26+01:00
 images = []
 tags = []
 categories = []
 draft = true
 +++

-At the end of [Part 2][part2] I set out my next goals as:
-- Gain a more complete understanding of monad transformers and property based testing,
-- Cycle back around and improve the performance of my solutions, then
-- Carry on with a more complete toolkit at my disposal.
+After [Part 2][part2], I wanted to go and do some reading.
+I felt like I could crack on with the Advent of Code problems with the tools I had at my disposal, but felt if I learned more Haskell I could be doing better.
+I wanted to learn some more about monad transformers and anything else that could improve my solutions.

 So I started search around to see what resources I could find.